Sandy has 30 years of international development experience mainly in the field of sustainable fisheries.

 Qualifications: MSc (distinction) Marine and Fisheries Science, University of Aberdeen, UK and BSc (Hons) Environmental Science, University College of Wales, Aberystwyth, UK (class award).

 Other Training: Certified diver, fisheries observer, IT and statistical courses, management and project cycle training and workshops.

-Countries of Work Experience: Albania, Angola, Australia, Botswana, Canada, Chad, Chile, Denmark, Falkland Islands, France, Gambia, Ghana, Italy, Kenya, Liberia, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Norway, Senegal, Seychelles, Sierra Leone, South Africa, Swaziland, Spain, Tanzania, Thailand, Togo, Tunisia, Uganda, UK, USA, Zambia and Zimbabwe.
+Countries of Work Experience: Albania, Angola, Australia, Benin, Botswana, Canada, Chad, Chile, Denmark, Falkland Islands, France, Gambia, Ghana, Italy, Kenya, Liberia, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Norway, Senegal, Seychelles, Sierra Leone, South Africa, Swaziland, Spain, Tanzania, Thailand, Togo, Tunisia, Uganda, UK, USA, Zambia and Zimbabwe.